 We offer bootcamps on the following skills: Conversation skills, Friendship Skills, and Bully Proofing

-Term three online sessions begin on Monday 6th October.
-The program will run bi-weekly every Monday and Thursday between October 6 and November 20 @5:30pm AEST.
-Parent sessions follow at 7pm AEST.
+Term two online sessions begin on May 5, 2026..
+The program will weekly every Tuesday @ 4:30pm AEST.
+Parent sessions follow at 6pm AEST.

-The cost of our 14 -week PEERS® Program amounts to approximately $4850.
-This is for over 40 hours or social skills coaching and support.
+The cost of our 16 -week PEERS® Program amounts to approximately $6554.
+This is for over 48 hours of social skills coaching and support.
+This is approximately $135 per hour (note this amount is based only on contact hours and does not take into account non face-to-face planning and reporting)

 A detailed quote will be provided upon registering.